 - (1) World War II December 7, 1941-September 2, 1945 - (2) Korea June 25, 1950-July 27, 1953 - (3) Vietnam August 5, 1964-January 28, 1973 - (4) Persian Gulf August 2, 1990-August 31, 1991 - (5) War on Terrorism September 11, 2001 to date determined by the Adjutant General (Department of Military and Veterans Affairs) pursuant to 51 PA C.S.
-7101.

-d.
+7101. - d.
 Seniority credit for each employee is maintained as a total number of days.
-Employees will accrue seniority in accordance with the following procedure: The number of regular hours paid each biweekly pay period plus the number of hours of military leave without pay; leave without pay for union business in accordance with Recommendation 17, Section 3; leave without pay for work-related injuries in accordance with Recommendation 26; sick leave without pay in accordance with Recommendation 17, Section 17,
+Employees will accrue seniority in accordance with the following procedure: The number of regular hours paid each biweekly pay period plus the number of hours of military leave without pay; leave without pay for union business in accordance with Recommendation 17, Section 3; leave without pay for work-related injuries in accordance with Recommendation 26; sick leave without pay in accordance with Recommendation 17, Sections 5 and 6; parental leave without pay in accordance with Recommendation 18, Section 1; and Family and Medical Leave Act (FMLA) leave in accordance with Recommendation 18, Section 10 will be accumulated.
+This total number of hours will be divided by 7.5 or 8 as applicable and rounded up to the next higher day.
+The result will be added to the employee's accumulated total. - Section 2.

-Section 2.
 The following shall constitute a break in service: resignation, separation for just cause, retirement, absence without leave for five consecutive working days, failure to report within 10 consecutive working days of recall, expiration of recall period, failure to report after leave and acceptance of other permanent employment while on leave.
 This shall not restrict the Employer's right to take whatever personnel action it deems warranted for any of the above.
 If service is broken by any of the above, the employee shall lose Master Memorandum and Classification seniority.
 If an employee is returned within one year after such break in service, the employee shall be entitled to credit for seniority purposes the time accrued up to the time break in service occurred, but shall not be entitled to any credit for the time represented by such break in service.